Oxford Falls Peace Park

 Oxford Falls Peace Park is a park in Oxford Falls, New South Wales, Australia, a suburb of Sydney.

 Community uses

-The park is the home to Warringah Council's ANZAC Day ceremonies.
+The park is the home to Northern Beaches Council's ANZAC Day ceremonies.

 It is also home to many celebrations and services throughout the year.
 Oxford Falls Grammar School, across the road from the Peace Park, often provides bands to play commemorative music on these special days.